projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

       $ sudo update-grub -V

    The above command output should contain the ``GRUB`` keyword.

 #.
-Check or update the BDF information of the PCI devices for each
-   pre-launched VM; check it in the ``misc/config_tools/data/whl-ipc-i7/logical_partition.xml``.

-#.
 Copy the artifact ``acrn.bin``, ``ACPI_VM0.bin``, and ``ACPI_VM1.bin`` to the ``/boot`` directory on NVME: